Code-the-Dream-School/node-essentials-pieces/express-concepts.md

 Request handlers may retrieve data and send it back to the caller.
 Or, they may store, modify, or delete data, and report the success or failure to the caller.
 Or, they may manage the session state of the caller, as would happen, for example, with a logon.
 The data accessed by request handlers may be in a database, or it may be accessed via some network request.
 When sending the response, a request handler might send plain text, HTML, or JSON, or any number of other content types.
 A request handler must either send a response or call the error handler to send a response.
 Otherwise the request from the caller will wait until timeout.

 Route handlers and middleware frequently do asynchronous operations, often for database access.
 While the async request is being processed, other requests may come to the server, and they are dispatched as usual.
 Route handlers and middleware may be declared as async, so that the async/await style of programming can be used.
-These functions don't return a value.
-Instead, they send a response, or pass control to the route handler that sends the response.
+These functions don't return a value of interest.

+## **Middleware Functions, Route Handlers, and Error Handling**

+Let's sum up common characteristics of middleware functions and response handlers.
+Let's also

+1. They are each called with the parameters req and res, or possibly req, res, and next.
+They may be declared as async functions.

+2. Once they are called, these functions do processing based on the information in the req object: method, path, path parameters, query parameters, headers, cookies, the body.
+Every request has a method and path, but the other request attributes may or may not be present.

+3. These functions must do one of the following, or the request times out:

+- Send a response.
+- Call next().
+- Throw an error.

+Even route handlers sometimes call next().
+In these cases they call `next(error` to pass the error to the error handler.
+Middleware functions often call next() withouut parameters, to call the next middleware in the chain or the route handler for the request, but they might call `next(error)` in some cases.

+4. If `next(error)` is called or an error is thrown, the error handler is called and passed the error.
+In Express 5, this happens even if the error is thrown while an async middleware function or route handler is waiting on an asynchronous operation and that error is not caught in the middleware function or route handler.  **However, please note:** Middleware functions and route handlers sometimes call functions that have callbacks.
+They may send responses or call next() from with the callback.
+That works fine.
+But they must **never** throw an error from within a callback.
+That would crash the server.
+They must call `next(error)` instead.

+## **Parsing the Body of a JSON Request**

 One very common piece of middleware is the following: